triveninelakurthi9/StockTradingPlatform/README.md

-# 🌐 Zerodha Clone
+# 📈 Stock Trading Platform

-Welcome to **Zerodha Clone**!
-This repository includes a clone of the popular stock trading platform, built using the MERN stack.
+Welcome to **Stock Trading Platform**!
+This project is a full-stack web application inspired by modern online trading platforms.
+Built using the MERN stack, it provides a secure and interactive environment where users can manage portfolios, place stock orders, and monitor their investments through an intuitive dashboard.

 ---